DominicAlb/object-diagram-jdb/README.md

   - The XML file is then processed into an HTML file or a dot graph (dot graph not tested yet)

 Final product:
+  If selected:
   1. HTML file with object diagram(s)
+  2. txt file with graphviz dot diagrams
-  2. XML file with all the information
+  3. XML file with all the information